pburls/ark3/README.md

 _eventAggregator.PublishEvent(new ManifestFilesFound(fileReader.FileName));
 ```
 ### Subscribing to Events of a specific Type
-A component can subscribe with an instance of the Event Aggregator to be notified every time an event of a specific type is published on the Event Aggregator.
+A component can subscribe with the Event Aggregator to be notified every time an event of a specific type is published on the Event Aggregator.
 Components can also subscribe to inherited types and still be notified if derived event types are published.
-This offers a intuitive OO approach to event messaging in a system.
+This offers a intuitive Object Oriented approach to event messaging in a system.
-The component object will need to implement the `Ark3.Event.IEventHandler<TEvent>` interface where `TEvent` is the type of the event that component is interested in listening for.
+The component object will need to implement the `Ark3.Event.IEventHandler<TEvent>` interface where `TEvent` is the type of the event that the component is interested in listening for.
-Finally the component must register itself with the applications Event Aggregator instance as a listener of the specific event using the `Subscribe<TEvent>` action method.
+Finally the component must register itself with the application's Event Aggregator instance as a listener of the specific event using the `Subscribe<TEvent>` action method.
 For example:
 ```
 _eventAggregator.Subscribe<GenerateGraphStarted>(this);
 _eventAggregator.Subscribe<GenerateGraphResult>(this);
 ```
-A simpler alternative for components that listen to multiple event types is to use the `SubscribeAll` action method.
+A simpler alternative for components that listen to multiple event types is to use the `SubscribeAll` action method that uses reflection to see what Event Handler interfaces the component implements.
 ```
 _eventAggregator.SubscribeAll(this);
 ```